Religion and Common Sense

 The author of this tale tried to explain why we have a variety of languages.
 The plot centers on a group of people who are trying to reach Heaven by building a tower.

-This time, God, who is "up there" in Heaven has to come "down" to Earth to find out what kind of mischief human beings are up to this time.
-Instead of laughing at their folly, the three Persons in one God have an angry reaction among themselves and decide to alter the language of the builders so they cannot finish the project.
-Thus, the variety of languages we have developed is a punishment from God.
+This time, God, who is up in the sky has to come "down" to Earth to find out what kind of mischief human beings are up to this time.
+Instead of laughing at their folly, the three Persons in one God have an angry discussion and decide to alter the language of the workers so they cannot understand one another.
+The story sends the reader the message that the variety of languages we have developed is a punishment from God for arrogance.

 The Bible Bangers

-I am beginning to believe that genetic engineering plays a major role in how people think and act.
-Apparently, some of us cannot follow a single idea to its logical conclusion and must rely on others to do our thinking for us.
-This happened to me in parochial school where I memorized a great deal of information long before I understood its meaning.
+I am beginning to think that genetic engineering plays a major role in how people think and act.
+Apparently, some of us have such a short attention span we cannot follow a single idea to its logical conclusion and must rely on others to do our thinking for us.
+This happened to me in parochial school where I memorized a great deal of information long before I began understood its meaning.

 In 1980, Conservative Christians began to regroup from the shock of the hippie drug culture and losing the Vietnam War.
-Concerned parents and shrewd politicians joined forces against the Gurus, the reality-altering chemicals, and the Eastern religions that had shaken traditional family values.
+Concerned parents and shrewd politicians joined forces against the Indian Gurus, reality-altering chemicals, and the Eastern religions that threatened traditional Christian family values.

 Evangelical Christians appeared on television, speaking in tongues, performing faith healing and swooning in the spirit.
-They broadcast the Word of God, direct from the Bible across America with the promise of a heavenly reward in exchange for cash.
-Was this a repeat of the old con game of the Pope's selling indulgences, to pay the cost of a new Catholic Cathedral?
+They broadcast the Word of God through a global network with the promise of a heavenly reward in exchange for cash.

-TV viewers desperate to reach the highly touted "Inner Circle" began to compete with one another to see who could pledge the most money.
-All that was needed to raise the money was for men and women with a gift for showmanship to put on ministers robes, stand before television cameras and deliver God to an eager audience of retired Christian folks.
+TV viewers could reach the "Inner Circle" by competing with one another to pledge the most money.
+Men and women with a gift for showmanship and deep pockets could put on robes, stand before a television audience and deliver the “Word of God” to an eager audience of Christians.

-In the beginning, I was curious about this emerging media phenomenon and wondered how long it would last but I had no idea how powerful it would become and how quickly it would spread.
-One by one, ministers for God began to appear in the news on charges of tax evasion, misappropriation of funds, statutory rape, prostitution, and homosexual activity.
-Later, the Catholic Clergy made headlines with charges of sexual abuse of children and cover-ups.
+In the beginning, I was merely curious about this emerging media phenomenon and wondered how long it would last but I had no idea how powerful it would become and how quickly it would spread.
+As more players entered the game some of these hucksters began to appear in the news on charges of tax evasion, misappropriation of funds, statutory rape, prostitution, and homosexual activity.
+Not wishing to be left out the Catholic Clergy made their headlines with a bumper crop of pedophile priests.

-Apparently, anyone can become a spokesperson for the Boss, from a preacher to a President.
-All you have to do is graduate from a seminary or appear in public with a microphone and start broadcasting scripture to a gullible audience.
-If you wish to attract a global following and collect enormous amounts of tax-free cash, just carry on conversations with God right in front of the networks camera!
-No one will know the difference!
+Apparently, anyone can become a spokesperson for God.
+All you have to do is graduate from a seminary or appear in public with a microphone and start reading scripture.
+If you wish to attract a global following and collect enormous amounts of tax-free cash, just talk to God right in front of a live camera that broadcasts the signal worldwide.

-Talking to God is a euphemism for talking to yourself, once considered an indicator of a mental disturbance.
+Talking to God is a euphemism for talking to yourself - an indicator of a mental disturbance, especially in public.
 Zen masters practice inner silence to quiet the internal dialogue - not engage it in conversation.

 The Partnership of the Corporate Church and State